glouppe/info8010-deep-learning/lecture9.md

 class: middle

-An interesting problem is to predict whether a molecule is a potent drug or not.
+An interesting problem is to predict whether a molecule is a potent drug.
+This can be formulated as a binary classification problem, where
+- the input is a graph representation of the molecule and
+- the output is a binary label (e.g., whether the drug will inhibit bacterial growth).

+.center.width-100[![](figures/lec9/molecules2.png)]

+.footnote[Credits: Petar Veličković, [CST Wednesday Seminar](https://petar-v.com/talks/GNN-Wednesday.pdf), 2021.]

+???

 - Binary classification on whether the drug will inhibit bacterial growth (E. coli).
 - Train a graph neural network (GNN) on a curated dataset $O(10^4)$ of known drugs.

-.center.width-100[![](figures/lec9/molecules2.png)]

-.footnote[Credits: Petar Veličković, [CST Wednesday Seminar](https://petar-v.com/talks/GNN-Wednesday.pdf), 2021.]

 ---